List of You characters: Dottie Quinn

-Dottie Quinn (Saffron Burrows; season 3, recurring season 2) is Love and Forty's mother.
+Dottie Quinn (Saffron Burrows; season 3, recurring season 2; guest season 5) is Love and Forty's mother.
 She is the ex-wife of Ray and has a tumultuous relationship with her family.

 Marienne Bellamy

-Marienne Bellamy (Tati Gabrielle; season 3–4) is a librarian and keen observer of the denizens of Madre Linda.
-Beneath her practical exterior, Marienne is hiding personal struggles that set her back, as she tries to create a better life for herself and her daughter.
-She is Joe and Dante’s coworker at the library and has a young daughter named Juliette.
-Her ex-boyfriend, Ryan, is a successful local television reporter and has full custody due to her past addiction.
+Marienne Bellamy (Tati Gabrielle; season 3–4; guest season 5) is a librarian and keen observer of the denizens of Madre Linda.
+Beneath her reserved exterior, Marienne struggles with past issues that set her back, as she tries to create a better life for herself and her daughter.
+She is Joe's boss at the library.
+She has a young daughter named Juliette.
+Her ex-boyfriend, Ryan, is a successful local television reporter.
+Both he and Marienne were addicted to drugs in the past.
+Though she has been sober for years, and he continues to use drugs, he is able to manipulate the courts and other people to see him as responsible, and her as a terrible mother.
+He has full custody of Juliette, though his mother does all the work and he spends very little time with her.

 Joe and Marienne begin as friends, but Joe soon becomes obsessed with her and gradually begins to gain her trust and romantic affection.
 Joe attempts to help her win her custody battle with Ryan, but ultimately ends up killing him.
 Love, having decided to kill Joe, calls Marienne to their house to kill her as well, but relents when she sees her daughter, and instead tells Marienne the truth about Joe.
 Marienne flees to Paris where she makes a living as an artist.
 Joe kills Love, fakes his death, then follows Marienne to Europe.
-He eventually tracks her down in London, where she has an exhibition; Marienne rebuffs Joe and calls him a murderer, but Joe, hoping to prove her wrong, lets her go.
+He eventually tracks her down in London, at an art fair; Marienne rebuffs Joe and calls him a murderer, but Joe, hoping to prove her wrong, lets her go.
 Joe is later ordered by a fixer working for Love's family to kill Marienne to tie up loose ends, but Joe instead pickpockets her necklace while she is at a train station leaving London and sends a photo of it to the fixer to make it appear he killed Marienne.